GalvanizeOpenSource/install-guide-dsde/install-guide-python.md

-NOTE: these install instructions will install a Python3 default environment with a Python2 backup.
+NOTE: these install instructions will install a Python 3 default environment with a Python 2 backup.

 # PYTHON INSTALLATION GUIDE

-## Install a Python 3 as the default envrionment
+## Install Python 3 as the default envrionment

 If there is an old version of anaconda you can remove it with

    ```
    ~$ rm -rf ~/anaconda*
    ```
-Download the image or install script from https://www.continuum.io/downloads
+Download the latest Python 3.X image or install script from https://www.continuum.io/downloads

 ### On Ubuntu